iconindicators/appindicators/indicator-test/README.md

 # Indicator Test

-Testing indicator stuff.

-Tests suite for all aspects/functionality implemented by all other indicators.
+Tests suite for all aspects/functionality implemented by all other indicators; do not release!